jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 fs.writeFileSync('index.html', html)
 ```

-Add a section to display the color combinations in `template.html`.
+Add a section to `template.html` to display the color combinations.

 ```html
   <h2>Combinations</h2>